Explaining how the Kp index relates to geomagnetic activity and the Northern Lights

 At best, the predicted Kp-value can give you a rough idea of what to expect, and so it can be handy for planning.

 Auroras occur around the world the aurora oval.
 Regional substorms, which are flare-ups within this oval, cannot be captured by a global Kp value.
+And substorms are when the northern lights are at their most beautiful.

 When you are outside chasing auroras, it is way more useful to look at the real time space weather data, the speed and density of the solar wind (high is good), it's Bz-level (Bz south is good) and the local magnetic disturbance at Leirvogur Magnetic Observatory (more shaking is better).

-This is especially true in spring and autumn when even slow moving solar wind is enough to spark beautiful aurora, even though the Kp value says the night is quiet.
+This is especially true in spring and autumn when even slow moving solar wind is enough to spark beautiful aurora, even though the global Kp value says the night is quiet.
 The image shows a lovely burst of aurora activity when the measured Kp value only reached 1.

 So please, don't focus too much on the Kp-index.
 In fact, ditch it.